 The Journal’s/Series’ Scientific Director guarantees the proper execution of the peer review process for every article published in the Journal/Series.
 The evaluation is conducted in accordance with the following criteria:

 Revision policies for the different sections:

 For scholars interested in submitting a proposal, please write an abstract of no more than 200 words together with a short biographical note and the provisional title of the paper.
-All materials should be sent by April 15, 2020 (for issue 1) or August 15, 2020 (for issue 2) via email (subject: “magazen 2020 – Call for Papers”) to the editorial board at the following address: email@example.com.
-Notice of selection will be given to authors within two weeks from submission deadline.
+All materials should be sent by September 15, 2021 via email (subject: “magazén 2022 – Call for Papers”) to the editorial board at the following address: email@example.com.
+Notice of selection will be given to authors within four weeks from submission deadline.

 Finalised contributions are expected to be 6,000-9,000 words long (notes and bibliography included) and will undergo double blind peer review.
 Accepted languages are Italian and English, though all texts must have an English abstract and stick to the ‘Editorial Guidelines’ of Edizioni Ca’ Foscari.
 Texts that should not comply with editorial guidelines will not be accepted.
 Please note that the author must secure all copyright permissions (reproduction costs included) for images and other media.

-The deadline for all accepted articles is July 15, 2020 and final publication of the first issue is planned by December 2020, while the second issue will be due in June 2021.
+The deadline for all accepted articles is February 15, 2022, for issue 1 and July 15, 2022, for issue 2.
+Final publication of the first issue is planned by June 2022, while the second issue will be due in December 2022.